1230fahid/1230fahid.github.io/README.md

 # portfolio
-Creating a personal website using ReactJS + Tailwind.
+Creating a personal website using HTML + CSS + JavaScript + ReactJS.